SteveCastle/serverless-webpack-starter/README.md

 # Serverless Webpack Starter

-Hello world configuration for serverless framework projects with serverless-webpack, Babel loader, and airbnb eslint presets.
+A HelloWorld boiler-plate for starting the bare minimum serverless-framework project with serverless-webpack, babel-loader, and airbnb eslint presets.
+For those used to working with es6 and strict linting in their javascript projects.

 ## Getting Started